toybreaker/rokastro/src/content/posts/55DSL/index.md

 featured: true
 ---

-First catalog for the new Diesel's action subbrand &lt;55DSL&gt;.
+First catalog for the new Diesel's action sub-brand &lt;55DSL&gt;.
 Breganze, Italy.